octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA12/course.md

 - Financial Application 1.2 (FA1.2) are rules for fungible token.
 - Financial Application 2.0 (FA20) are rules for non fungible token.

-For exemple, the creation of a crypto-currency is equivalent to creating a contract which supports the FA1.2 standard.
+For example, the creation of a crypto-currency is equivalent to creating a contract which supports the FA1.2 standard.
 All smart contracts supporting the FA12 standard can interact with account and other contracts by transfering coins of our crypto-currency.

 Similarily for ethereum, fungible token rules have been specified in a Ethereum forum blog (Ethereum Request Comment) the 20th answer was describing a good rule set and the ERC20 became the name for this standard (rule set).